pingcap/tidb-operator/en/deploy-tidb-operator.md

 After creating CRDs in the step above, there are two methods to deploy TiDB Operator on your Kubernetes cluster: online and offline.

+When you use TiDB Operator, `tidb-scheduler` is not mandatory.
+Refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler) to confirm whether you need to deploy `tidb-scheduler`.
+If you do not need `tidb-scheduler`, you can configure `scheduler.create: false` in the `values.yaml` file, so `tidb-scheduler` is not deployed.

 #### Online deployment

 1. Get the `values.yaml` file of the `tidb-operator` chart you want to deploy: